jecki/DHParser/documentation_src/manuals/05_testing.rst

 The following visitor-method for the document-node is self-explaining.
-As described in :ref:`compiling`, visitor-methods are called by the scafolding code of :py:class:`~compile.Compiler` when the tree-traversal reaches the node with the name that corresponds to the name of the visitor-method.
+As described in :ref:`compiling`, visitor-methods are called by the scaffolding code of :py:class:`~compile.Compiler` when the tree-traversal reaches the node with the name that corresponds to the name of the visitor-method.
 The scaffolding code also updates the ``self.path``-variable (which we will make use of, further below).
-The traversal of the child-nodes must explicitly be triggered by the visitor-method by calling :py:meth:`~compile.Compiler.fallback_compiler` which is usually done at the begining of the visitor-method.
+The traversal of the child-nodes must explicitly be triggered by the visitor-method by calling :py:meth:`~compile.Compiler.fallback_compiler` which is usually done at the beginning of the visitor-method.
 Every visitor-method is required to return the compilation-result::

         def on_document(self, node):